Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 You can also add logging and see any calls against this key from cloudtrails.

-The best benefit is the role seperation.
+The best benefit is the role separation.
 To decrypt any object, you need access to the CMK that was used to generate the unique key that was used to generate them.